5 ECTS International PhD Course:

 - Lectures on a wide variety of species range models, from SDMs, to hybrid SDM-population models and mechanistic models

 - Methodological issues (calibration, forecasting, validation,etc)

 - Applications of SDMs, hybrid SDM-population models and mechanistic models to a broad range of questions from global change biology to phylogeography

 A a maximum of 15 applicants will be selected according to the relevance of their PhD project.
 Some experience with R is required.

-The course includes lectures, computer practicals (BIOMOD), seminars based on paper discussions, and opportunities to discuss your PhD projects.
+The course includes lectures, computer practical’s (BIOMOD), seminars based on paper discussions, and opportunities to discuss your PhD projects.
 You should expect some preparation for the course through background reading (~20 papers).
-Students will be also provided with a new book on Species Distribution Models entitled "Ecological Niches and Geographic Distributions", published by Princeton University Press.

 Deadline for application

 Applicants should send a letter including an explanation about how the course will benefit their PhD project, a brief description of their PhD project and a short CV.
 Maximum 2 pages.
-Deadline for application is 15th June.
+Deadline for application is 6th June.
 Send the applications to David Nogués-Bravo: firstname.lastname@example.org.
 This course is funded by the Faculty of Science.
 There is not registration fee but students will need to cover travelling and accommodation/food cost.